 Sitter in 5 portraits

-Cartwright was one of 5 women studying mathematics at St Hugh's College, Oxford and the first woman to receive a First class honours degree in the subject, in 1923.
-After teaching for several years, she returned to Oxford to research her doctorate and met John Littlewood, an external examiner who would become a lifelong collaborator.
+Cartwright was one of five women studying mathematics at St Hugh's College, Oxford, and the first woman to receive a First class honours degree in the subject in 1923.
+After teaching for several years, she returned to Oxford to do a doctorate and met John Littlewood, an external examiner who would become a lifelong collaborator.
 Together they researched non-linear differential equations and worked on solutions of the Van der Pol equation, laying the foundations of the chaos and catastrophe theory.
-Elected to a Yarrow Research Fellowship in 1930, in 1936 Cartwright became director of studies of mathematics at Girton College, Cambridge.
-Between 1960-1963 she was the president of the London Mathematical Society.
+Elected to a Yarrow Research Fellowship in 1930, Cartwright was director of studies of mathematics at Girton College, Cambridge within six years.
+Between 1960 and 1963, she was the president of the London Mathematical Society.